sahil4129/Hello_Jenkins/README.md

 ## Hello_Jenkins <img align="right" src="img/liatrio.png">
-This simple exercise is designed to introduce you to Jenkins and continuous integration.
+This simple exercise is designed to introduce you to Jenkins= and continuous integration.
 This was originally written as an exercise for California State , Chico.
 I have since modified it to be a simple se for anyone to u